 Workflow is excellent for automating lead assignments, task creation, and email notifications in response to various events.
 It also helps maintain data integrity and consistency.

-The second Salesforce automation tool – Process Builder – is a tool that allows you to work on multi-directional processes.
+The second Salesforce automation tool, Process Builder, allows you to work on multidirectional processes.
 It operates through a point-and-click, drag-and-drop interface.
 Process Builder is like an extended version of workflow rules with better flexibility and functionality.

 With Process Builder, you can create actions that update fields on related records to the one that triggered the process.
 In contrast, traditional workflow rules are limited to updating fields on the same record that initiated the rule.